PlanetSurgery/FoundRelics/README.md

 Join us in collecting some loot!

-Message: Personal goals and new design replacement is being worked on.
+Message: Personal goals and new design replacement is being worked on, looking to arrive no later than 1 day after the game update this upcoming Tuesday.
 Please leave some feedback at 'PSurgeryOfficial@gmail.com' or suggestions if you guys have any!
 Thank you for supporting the project still!

 v0.3_21